BenCaiello/PalmettoBUG/README.md

     - Installation: this means getting onto PyPI, adding isosegdenoise to the list of dependencies, final re-testing in fresh installation environments.

-    - Documentation: clean & add .odp (slideshows) files, edit existing documentation
+    - Documentation: edit existing documentation, add new / missing features to docs

     - Final features & debugging